Whoa. Stop the record player.

 When you register with DMAchoice, your postal mail preferences are provided to all ANA members that market to consumers.
 They, in turn, are required to run their lists of prospective customers every month against DMAchoice and to remove registered individuals from prospective mailing campaigns.

 DMAchoice only opts you out from companies and organizations that are ANA members.
-The DMAchoice website (not updated since 2008, it seems) claims to represent 3,600 organizations.
+The DMAchoice website claims to represent 3,600 organizations.

 However, the current master ANA membership list is available here.
-We counted 794 members as of the writing of this Step by Step Guide.
+We counted 1,108 members as of the writing of this Stop Junk Mail: Ultimate Guide.

 Registering with DMAchoice ensures your name and address remain on their suppression list for 10 years.
 You can choose whether to opt out from individual companies’ mail lists or blanket opt-out of three categories of mail: